 How much will a website cost me?

 The cost of a website depends on its complexity, how big the website is (number of pages), and the features and functionality that are included in the website.
 I am happy to discuss your requirements and provide a price estimate at any time.
-A basic website with text, a navigation menu, a few images, business hours, contact information, social media links, and a Google Language Translator plugin, starts at $300 plus sales tax.
+A basic website with text, a navigation menu, a few images, business hours, contact information, and social media links starts at $300 plus sales tax.
 A website also has to have a registered domain and has to be hosted somewhere.
 Read below.